Roadmap

 The agent layer rides the same sequence

-Agent KYC is a single committed launch scope, not a separate ladder of promises: issuer-mediated agent credentials, self-custodied stablecoin escrow (collateral roadmap: USDC/EURC at launch → BTC → XMR, counsel-gated) and the consented disclosure rail.
-Its one piece of new cryptography — the proof-of-harm circuit for disputes — is launch-blocking and ships only after independent audit.
+Agent KYC is a ratified scope shipped in the two stages above, not a ladder of promises: issuer-mediated agent credentials, zero-knowledge presentations and the consented disclosure rail ride the verified-identity stage; the self-custodied stablecoin escrow (committed collateral set: USDC/EURC at launch, extending to BTC) belongs to the funded-recourse stage, and its one piece of new cryptography — the proof-of-harm circuit for disputes — ships only after independent audit, never silently.
 Deferred ideas (a shared liability pool, an insurance backstop) stay explicitly out of scope until they earn their way in.

 Early is the best time to join